Java build tools in VS Code

 mvn archetype:generate -D... to the terminal.

-There are two ways to generate a Maven project:
+There are several ways to create a Maven project:

-- Right-click on a folder and select Generate from Maven Archetype.
+Right-click on a target folder and select Create Maven Project.

 In addition to Maven, there's also a Bazel extension if you use Bazel to build and test your project.